-Trump Subpoenaed for Documents Related to Sexual Assault Allegations
+Trump Subpoenaed for Documents Related to Sexual-Assault Allegations

 Zervos was one of many women who came forward to publicly accuse Trump of sexual harassment or assault last year.
 Most did so after a 2005 Access Hollywood recording emerged in early October, in which Trump bragged to former host Billy Bush that he could do whatever he wanted to women because of his fame:

-I’ve gotta use some Tic Tacs, just in case I start kissing her. … You know I’m automatically attracted to beautiful – I just start kissing them.
+I’ve gotta use some Tic Tacs, just in case I start kissing her […] You know I’m automatically attracted to beautiful — I just start kissing them.
 It’s like a magnet.
 Just kiss.
-I don’t even wait. … And when you’re a star they let you do it.
+I don’t even wait […] And when you’re a star they let you do it.
 You can do anything.
 Grab them by the pussy.
 You can do anything.

 Trump dismissed the tape as harmless “locker room talk.”
 Bush later said he didn’t agree with that characterization.

-The allegations against Trump, and particularly accounts like Zervos’s, are being discussed anew in light of the recent wave of sexual assault and harassment allegations being made against film producer Harvey Weinstein, who has also been accused of forcing himself upon women, using hotel room meetings to set up situations where he could do so.
+The allegations against Trump, and particularly accounts like Zervos’s, are being discussed anew in light of the recent wave of sexual assault and harassment allegations being made against film producer Harvey Weinstein, who has also been accused of forcing himself upon women using hotel-room meetings to set up situations where he could do so.

 Last year, Trump responded to the allegations of sexual misconduct by claiming his accusers were politically motivated liars taking part in a conspiracy against him and his campaign.
 He said he would sue all of them, as well as the publications who published their claims.
 (He didn’t.)
 In one case, Trump told a campaign rally that one of his accusers was not attractive enough for him to have been interested in.
 Trump’s public responses to the allegations were the basis of Zervos’s defamation suit in January.